Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Theoretical analysis of imputation and group fairness

 with $r_g = \mathbb{P}[G = g]$, the ratio of the population belonging to group $g$, $f(\alpha_g, r_g, \alpha_{\neg g}) = \frac{2\alpha_{\neg g} (1-r_g)}{\sqrt{\alpha_{g}(1-\alpha_{g})}} - \sqrt{\frac{1 - \alpha_{g}}{\alpha_{g}}} \cdot (\alpha_{\neg g} (1 - r_{g}) - \alpha_g r_g)$, $e(\alpha_g) = \sqrt{\frac{\alpha_{g}}{1-\alpha_{g}}}$, and $h(\alpha_g, r_g, \alpha_{\neg g}) = \frac{\alpha_{g}r_g + \alpha_{\neg g} (1 - r_g)}{\sqrt{\alpha_{g}(1-\alpha_{g})}} - \sqrt{\frac{1 - \alpha_{g}}{\alpha_{g}}} \cdot (\alpha_{\neg g} (1 - r_{g}) - \alpha_g r_g)$. \end{theorem}

-\paragraph{Intuition.} We are concerned about imputation harming group fairness.
+This result demonstrates that there exist settings in which standard group-specific imputation strategies, recommended to practitioners, can harm rather than improve algorithmic fairness.
 Consider a group $g$ negatively impacted by imputation, where imputation increases its reconstruction error in comparison to the rest of the population ($\Delta_g > 0$).
-Under this consideration, Theorem~\ref{theorem:lessunfair} proves there exist settings where using population imputation reduces the absolute fairness gap $|\Delta_g|$ compared to group imputation.
-Appendix Figure~\ref{app:fig:satisfy} illustrates an example in which these inequalities are satisfied.
+Under this consideration, Theorem~\ref{theorem:lessunfair} proves that there exist settings where using population imputation reduces the absolute fairness gap $|\Delta_g|$ compared to group imputation.
+Figure~\ref{app:fig:satisfy} in the Appendix visualizes areas in which these inequalities are satisfied.

-Multiple combinations of missingness processes and underlying covariate distributions can lead to the same observed data.
-Some of these would satisfy the inequalities of Theorem~\ref{theorem:lessunfair}, and others not.
-Knowledge of the observation process is, therefore, necessary to resolve the otherwise \emph{under-determined} problem of identifying the most beneficial imputation strategy for the protected group.
-If this process is unknown, practitioners must acknowledge missingness assumptions and remember that reconstruction error properties demonstrated under MCAR settings do not generalise to more complex patterns.
+Importantly, this theorem illustrates that population imputation can present better fairness properties under non-MCAR missingness processes.
+By considering a more general setting, one that incorporates the possibility of non-zero values of $\rho_g$, this result contradicts previous research by \cite{jeong2022fairness} recommending the use of group-specific imputation when the differences between group means are large.

-While these theoretical results focus on two simple, mathematically-tractable imputation strategies, they underline how imputation choice is less intuitive than it seems.
-Importantly, controlling for group membership may be counter-intuitively harmful.
-Indeed, this theme is something that we investigate empirically in simulation and real-world data in the rest of this paper, seeing evidence that this finding also holds when imputation performance is measured with respect to downstream prediction performance and fairness.
+Taken together, the findings in this section question the assumed benefits of group-specific imputation on algorithmic fairness under complex missingness patterns.
+While practitioners often aim to reduce the reconstruction error gap by controlling on group membership, Theorems~\ref{theorem:lessbiaspop} and~\ref{theorem:lessunfair} show there are settings where this practice may either increase the fairness gap or further harm the population they try to protect.